Sara Rodriguez: Political career

+Wisconsin State Assembly (2021–2023)

-In 2020, Rodriguez declared that she would be a candidate for Wisconsin State Assembly in the 13th assembly district, challenging incumbent Republican Rob Hutton.
+In 2020, Rodriguez declared her candidacy for Wisconsin State Assembly in the 13th assembly district, challenging incumbent Republican Rob Hutton.
 Hutton was first elected after the Republican redistricting in 2012, which made the 13th district significantly more Republican—Hutton carried the district with 60% of the vote in 2012 and was unopposed in 2014 and 2016.
-Despite the redistricting plan, the 13th district had moved back toward Democrats—like several other suburban districts—during Trump's presidency.
+Despite the redistricting plan, the 13th district, like several other suburban districts, had moved back toward Democrats during Trump's presidency.
 Hutton was in his fourth term in 2020 and had won reelection in 2018 by a margin of just 955 votes.
 At the time of the 2020 election, the 13th district comprised the southern half of the city and town of Brookfield, all of the village of Elm Grove, the southern half of Wauwatosa, and parts of Milwaukee and West Allis.

 Rodriguez said she was inspired to run by Republican inaction around the 2020 spring election, which occurred during the first wave of the COVID-19 pandemic in Wisconsin.
 She said, "when the Republican-led Legislature made people choose between their health and right to vote in the spring election, I just felt my background in health care and epidemiology would be helpful."
 Rodriguez prevailed in the November general election, winning the seat by 735 votes.
 She was one of only two candidates in Wisconsin to defeat an incumbent in the 2020 general election.